KFC Famous Bowl (Copycat Recipe)

 chicken and mashed potatoes, closeup.

-KFC Famous Bowl Copycat Recipe
+KFC Famous Bowl (Copycat Recipe)

-Donna Elick
+Author: Donna Elick

-This KFC Famous Bowl copycat recipe features the same crispy fried popcorn chicken, potatoes, brown gravy, corn, and cheese you know and love!
+This KFC Famous Bowl copycat features the same crispy fried popcorn chicken, potatoes, brown gravy, corn, and cheese you know and love!

 5 stars from 2 reviews